owlbarn/tutorial/index.markdown

 ## Contribute

 Currently contribution to the book is mainly in the form of Pull Request.
-Normally you only need to change one of the `README.md` files in `book/` directory, though adding inline scripts requires some special care.
+Normally you only need to change one of the markdown files in the `chapters/` directory.
-Please make sure that your local changes compile without any error, and include both the change of markdown file in `docs/` directory in a PR.

 ## Tooling